How to use collectibles in mobile games to keep players coming back

 Getting the right balance for your collectibles takes a lot of time, testing, and iterating.
 You need to follow all your metrics closely and keep track of exactly what’s pushing them up or down.

 GameAnalytics is a player analysis platform.
 It helps game developers to analyze, understand, and monetize their players by making the right decisions based on data.
 Adjust and GameAnalytics have worked together to bring advertising insights to GameAnalytics’ Benchmarks+.
-You can check out the GameDev Toolbox here, and learn more about our partnership here.
+You can check out the GameDev Toolbox here.